Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 No monthly service fees: Read the fine print to ensure there isn’t a service fee associated with the account or a minimum balance requirement.
 Also, check what happens to the kids savings account when the child becomes a teenager.
 Does the account automatically become a regular savings account?
 Are there fees related to that account?

-Other account options: When your child becomes a teenager, you’ll want to teach them about checking accounts as well.
+Other account options: When your child becomes a teenager, you’ll want to teach your teen about checking accounts as well.
 See if there are options for teen checking accounts at the same bank or credit union.
 That way, your child can learn the difference between the accounts and how to use each.